femtotrader/TimeArrays.jl/docs/src/pages/tables.md

 ### Creating TimeArrays from Tables

-Use the `timearray_from_table` function to create TimeArrays from any Tables.jl-compatible source:
+Use the `TimeArray` constructor to create TimeArrays from any Tables.jl-compatible source:

 ```julia
 # From a table with default column names